 - Vocalize your support.
 Remind her that she has the power to keep going, to change the things she wants to change, and to not get discouraged by bad days or situations.
 Remind her that she is capable and that she is loved.
 Remind her that you will not give up on them and that she should not give up on herself.

-How Asheville Academy for Girls Can Help
+How Asheville Academy Can Help

-Asheville Academy for Girls is an accredited Therapeutic Boarding School for middle school girls 10-14.
+Asheville Academy is an accredited Therapeutic Boarding School for middle school girls 10-14.
 Our students commonly struggle with anxiety, depression, ADHD, learning differences, attachment and other emotional and behavioral issues.
 We teach our students the importance of persevering and not letting things dim their potential to shine.
 Our small classrooms encourage teamwork and collaboration with additional support for girls struggling with academic skills.
 This program is focused on emotion regulation and building confidence, communication skills, and social skills that will help students transition back into their home and school life.
 We can help your family today!